-Since my last post, I have decided to make another change to my plans for the Five Powers/Harmony Drive game I have in development.
+Since my last post, I have decided to make another change to my plans for kit-bashing s Five Powers/Harmony Drive game together.
 I was concerned that I would not be able to finish the original plan for the game I discussed last time by the deadline for the Five Powers Jam in mid-September.
 I want to make this one a bit higher production then my previous creations since I know I can make at least halfway decent art or find publicly available images for my setting.

 Additionally, I realized that I was really trying to go in two different directions in the process of creating this game.
 As a result, I have decided to split it back into two games but they still are both going to utilize at least a portion of of the Harmony Drive and Five Powers SRDs.
 They will also be at least mostly compatible with one another.